ForesightsIT/C2/README.md

 ### Documentation [& Screencast Recording]:

-Below screen recording's link is for the MLSecOps demo of the actionable [production ready] project:
+Below recordings links are for the MLSecOps demo of the actionable [production ready] project:

 - 1st MLSecOps Project (C2) Screencast Demo in 5 mins: https://vimeo.com/510089284